-Designed for parents, this video offers basic information on how children become infested with head lice and how to become lice free.
+Designed for schools to provide head lice information to parents, this video explains the facts about lice to learn how children come in contact with head lice and how to treat a lice infestation.

 - Head lice are tiny, six-legged insects that survive on human blood.
 They like to live in the warm area near your scalp where they feed and lay eggs called nits.